 All identified locations to be used for any type of sampling or testing must reference municipal addresses as assigned by the Town and/or lot numbers as per the registered M-plan.
 Where this is not practical, a clear description of the sample or testing location must be given.

-NOTE - All sample and test points are to be brought to the surface complete with a valve.
+NOTE - All sample and test points are to be brought to the surface complete with a valve used to prevent contamination during the testing procedures.

 B) Loading of Watermain